ZephireNZ/SpongeDocs/source/plugin/internals/access-transformers.rst

 ===================
-Access transformers
+Access Transformers
 ===================

-Since some parts of the Minecraft code were not designed to be used from the outside you may find yourself in a situation in which you need to access a field or method that is not public.
-While you could normally easily use reflection to access the field or method MCP will make this more difficult since you have two different names - the MCP names in the development environment and the Searge names in production.
+Since some parts of the Minecraft code were not designed to be used from the outside, you may find yourself in a situation in which you need to access a field or method that is not public.
+While you could normally easily use reflection to access the field or method, MCP will make this more difficult since you have two different names - the MCP names in the development environment and the Searge names in production.

 For example to access the method ``blah()`` using reflection you would need to use ``blah`` in the development